 FVRD staff will advise prospective developers of the Board resolution.
 If a developer chooses to submit an application, the application will be brought forward to the Electoral Area Service Committee and the FVRD Board for consideration.
-The staff recommendation will be to refuse the application, or to defer consideration of the application, in accordance with this resolution.
+The staff recommendation will be to defer consideration of the application in accordance with this resolution.